bhojanevaibhav00-create/task_mvp/README.md

 - **`SeedData`**: A utility class that generates a list of sample `Task` objects.
   - **Usage**: Used by the "Seed Data" button in the UI to populate the database with tasks having various statuses, priorities, and due dates for testing purposes.

-# Screenshots of Completed task :
+# Screenshots of Completed Task

-I have just created a app UI to test the working and you can change it as you see fit.
+I have just created an app UI to test the working and you can change it as you see fit.
-In this the task stauts is shown as done and undone but the model provides a todo`->`inProgress`->`review`->`done` so you can change it too. and also i have added a comments on how to use the model and repo. so follow it.
+In this the task status is shown as done and undone but the model provides a todo`->`inProgress`->`review`->`done` so you can change it too.
+Also, I have added comments on how to use the model and repo, so please follow them.

 <video src="https://github.com/user-attachments/assets/10fb0567-cc36-4ea6-9059-7ebd356d6734" width="230" height="1500" controls></video>